alxhill/alxhill.dev/topics/metal-splats.md

     data[idx+1] = max(left, right);
 }
 ```
-_Side note: turns out the if/else implementation is consistently a few milliseconds faster (~275ms vs ~250ms) than the min/max approach, which is the opposite of what I'd have expected._

 This kernel must be run `n` times such that any element at the start of the list can swap it's way to the end.